 Red meat also contains high levels of omega-6 fatty acids that produce inflammation.
-This arachodonic acid produces inflammation that can attack anywhere in the body from your heart and arteries to your joints.
+This arachidonic acid produces inflammation that can attack anywhere in the body from your heart and arteries to your joints.

 According to Mark Hyman, MD the caffeine in coffee increases catecholamines, your stress hormones.
 The stress response elicits cortisol and increases insulin.
 Insulin increases inflammation and this makes you feel lousy.

-There are also numerous studies that show coffee to increase inflammation.
-One particular studie looked at coffee consumption on inflammation marker concentrations were in 3,042 randomly selected men and women.
+There are also numerous studies that show coffee increases inflammation.
+One particular study looked at coffee consumption on inflammation marker concentrations were in 3,042 randomly selected men and women.

 In all inflammatory markers, the consumption of coffee, as little as one cup a day, was associated with an increase in inflammatory markers.

 Common allergens like casein and gluten (proteins found in dairy and wheat) are quick to spark the inflammatory cascade.